randomstring/WeasleyClock/README.md

    Assistant dashboard.
 Changes in clock state are transmitted to the physical clock using the MQTT protocol over the network.

-4. Write
+4. Wrote
    [custom software](https://github.com/randomstring/weasleyclockd) to
-   run on a Raspberry Pi that will monitor the MQTT message stream for changes in clock state and update the physical clock hands to match.
-This software will also add some flare to hand movement.
+   run on a Raspberry Pi that monitors the MQTT message stream for changes in clock state and update the physical clock hands to match.
+This software also adds some flare to hand movement.
 For example, the placement of the hand within each clock face sector will be determined by the person's distance from home.
 This way, you can tell if someone is far or near to home at a glance.
 You might even be able to notice the progress of the person's dial progressing towards home.

-5. Build a the physical clock with four hands.
-The clock will be mounted into an old Grandfather clock.
+5. Built a physical clock with four hands.
+The clock is mounted into an old Grandfather clock.
 The face of the clock is divided into eight equal sectors, each has a location/situations label.
 These labels are: Home, Mortal Peril, Quidditch, Work, School, Garden, In Transit, and Lost.

-6. Re-use the chimes that came with the original clock.
+6. The next phase will be to reuse the chimes that came with the original clock.
+The chimes can be alerts to noteworthy changes in the clock's state.
+Say announce someone's arrival back home.
+The current plan is to use a stepper motor to drive the existing chime mechanism.

 ## Case Design